Dictionary Learning under Symmetries via Group Representations: Learning SO(2) Invariant Dictionaries

-In this section and the next, we describe the full program of learning a dictionary that is invariant to some groups.
+In following sections, we describe the full program of learning a dictionary that is invariant to some groups.
 For each example, we characterize the irreducible representations and we provide spectrahedral descriptions of the associated atomic norm.